crossplane/crossplane/design/design-doc-composition-functions-extra-resources.md

 message RunFunctionResponse {
   // Existing fields omitted for brevity

-  // Requests that must be satisfied for this Function to run successfully.
+  // Requirements that must be satisfied for this Function to run successfully.
-  Requests requests = 5;
+  Requirements requirements = 5;
 }

-message Requests {
+message Requirements {
   // Extra resources that this Function requires.
   // The map key uniquely identifies the group of resources. map<string, ResourceSelector> extra_resources = 1;